top of page

 About

-At Tally Reproductive Psychiatrist, Dr. Jamie Sorenson offers specialized psychiatric services tailored to women's unique needs.
-Our focus is on promoting mental wellness and empowering women through compassionate care and personalized treatment plans.
+At Tally Reproductive Psychiatrist, Dr. Jamie Sorenson offers specialized psychiatric services tailored to neurodiverse women's unique needs.
+Our focus is on promoting mental wellness and empowering women through compassionate care and individualized treatment plans.

 • Youtube